tabebqena/qor/README.rst

     {% for post in posts %}

     <h3>{{post.title}}</h3>
-    <a href="{{  request.reverse('post_detail', post_id=post.post_id)  }}">show</a>
+    <a href="{{  reverse('post_detail', post_id=post.post_id)  }}">show</a>

     {% endfor %}

-Inside templates you also have access to the:

-`app`, `~qor.wrappers.Request`, `~qor.g` and `~qor.reverse`
+Inside templates you also have access to the: `app`, `~qor.wrappers.Request`, `~qor.g` and `~qor.reverse` .
+In the above example, we use the ``reverse`` method for creating the post links dynamically.

 Accessing Request Data
 ----------------------

 For web applications it's crucial to react to the data a client sends to the server.
 In Qor this information is provided by the request object that your handler recieve as a first argument.

 In general, It is a thin wrapper around the `kore.http_request` that `kore` pass on each request. head over `kore documentation <https://docs.kore.io/4.2.0/api/python.html#httpmodule>`_ for more information.

 In the `Request` object you can access:

 1. app : `Qor` application.
 2. route: the route info if available (always available inside your handler).
-3. g: an empty dictionary, that is specific for each reaquest & can be used for storing data across the request lifetime.
+3. g: an empty dictionary, that is specific for each reaquest and can be used for storing data across the request lifetime.
 4. method: the request method `get`, `post` etc.
 5. host
 6. agent